Skip Nav Destination

 Published: 01 September 2017

-... phenomenon, investigating potentially related extrinsic and individual difference factors.
+... of this phenomenon, investigating potentially related extrinsic and individual difference factors.
 Participants were told to listen to “different” musical performances of an original piece when in fact they were exposed to the same repeated recording.
-Each time, the recording was accompanied by a text suggesting a...
+Each time, the recording was accompanied by a text suggesting...

 Journal Articles